 As an increasing number of companies continue to invest in their in-house legal departments to become partnering strategic planning functions, the option to work in-house is becoming ever more attractive to lawyers.
 That being said, there are a number of advantages and disadvantages compared to working in a private practice firm, so it’s important you weigh up the opportunity properly.

-If moving in-house is something you are currently considering, Emma Linden, Law graduate and Managing Consultant of the Legal team at Robert Walters, sets out some of the pros and cons of such a move, which might just help your decision.
+If moving in-house is something you are currently considering, we set out some of the pros and cons of such a move, which might just help your decision.

 1. One client

 When moving in-house, typically it means you will be working for one client only; namely the business that employs you.
 This way of working can be preferred by lawyers compared with dealing with multiple clients at the same time, which is common practice when at a private practice firm.
 Although, if you are employed by a multinational group or a larger company, there is still the possibility you may have numerous ‘clients’ – different stakeholders within the business.
 However, here you have the advantage that you are also colleagues which gives you the option to negotiate deadlines based on business priority and required outcomes.

 Making partner has become increasingly difficult with increased competition in law firms and limited opportunities, particularly at the equity partnership level.
 The nature of work undertaken in-house can sometimes provide lawyers with the opportunity to take on a more commercial role and offer accelerated career progression.
 When it comes to legal work, everything tends to be very closely related to the particular area of business in which your employer is engaged, so a thorough understanding of the industry you work in is often just as important as knowledge of the law.